Lovkush-A/website/content/posts/new-website/index.md

   - Spend maybe hour now, with Claude giving detailed instructions, trying to debug.
 Do not make any progress so take break.
   - Come back and try to undo changes Claude suggested (around always using https).
 Now it seems to work using `lovkush.com` while `www.lovkush.com` points to my old website.
   - Next, update the base url, because it was still using default of example.org.
+  - And that resulted in bugs...was `lovkush.com/`.
+Now trying `https://lovkush.com/`